 Volkswagen e-Golf running costs

-The e-Golf looks relatively expensive in the range price lists, but it's eligible for the Government’s Plug-In Car Grant and was recently discounted, so you can get behind the wheel for just over £27,500.
-There’s also the cost of installing a wallbox charger to consider: this also attracts a government grant, but will still cost you between £300 and £1,000 depending on how fast you want to charge.
+The e-Golf looks relatively expensive, but it's eligible for the Government’s Plug-In Car Grant and was recently discounted, so you can get behind the wheel for just over £27,500.
+There’s also the cost of installing a wallbox charger to consider: this also attracts a government grant, but will still cost you between £300 and £1,000.

 You can buy a Nissan Leaf or the smaller Renault ZOE for quite a few thousand pounds less, but neither has the badge appeal of the Golf, nor the build quality typically associated with Volkswagen.
 You can buy a Toyota Prius Plug-In for similar money, or spend quite a few thousand more on a BMW i3.
 That makes the e-Golf look pretty solid value, as it’s definitely among the class leaders for both usability and desirability.

 Once you’ve taken the plunge, it’s time to enjoy the rewards.
 Even a full charge should cost less than a fiver with average overnight electricity rates lower than 15p per kWh – and if you’ve only driven 30 miles, you’ll spend a lot less than that.
 It’s not quite motoring for pennies, but it’s not far off.

 The picture is even rosier if you’re a company-car user, as the Benefit-in-Kind company-car tax rate of 16% for 2019/20 is a big saving over what HMRC for driving a similarly priced Golf GTD.
 The e-Golf’s BiK rate will fall to zero in 2020/21 and other significant benefits include exemption from road tax and the London Congestion Charge.